 This recipe is a slightly modified version from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these incredibly tasty coconut protein cookies!

 Coconut Protein Cookies

 Yield 18 cookies

 - ½ cup of high quality protein powder

 - 1 tsp of vanilla

 - 1 tsp of cinnamon

 - 1 tbsps of coconut oil

 Step #1: Pre heat oven to 300 degrees.